 01

 Start with this video's job: This video rapid-fire showcases 35 trending GitHub projects from one week, heavily weighted toward AI-agent infrastructure: local inference engines for Apple Silicon and Blackwell GPUs, agent sandboxing and orchestration tools, and cost-routing setups that pair frontier models with cheaper junior models.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Task" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:38, where the video says: “harness orchestrating coding agents like clawed opus 4.7 or GPT 5.5 to investigate your entire codebase.
 Multi-stage workflow flags sensitive files, traces data flows, checks mitigations, then a revalidate pass aggressively cuts false positives.
 Fan out across a...”

 02